MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 ## DEV extensions

-This includes extensions published from Visual Studio Code or created using [Designer](devenv-inclient-designer.md) in Business Central.
+DEV extensions are used for development purposes.
+This includes extensions published from Visual Studio Code or created using [Designer](devenv-inclient-designer.md) in [!INCLUDE[prod_short](../includes/prod_short.md)].

 You can deploy a DEV extension with the same `id` and `version`, but different content to multiple sandbox environments.
 You control when to publish, install, upgrade, uninstall, or unpublish the app because it is specific to your environment.
 You can also force sync the app.
 For more information, see [JSON Files](devenv-json-files.md#launch-json) and [Retaining table data after publishing](devenv-retaining-data-after-publishing.md).